Raskelof/Talking-Stairs/README.md

 ### Putting everything together

 To get the physical setup in place we need to connect our vibration sensor and LoRa antenna.
-To make things a litle bit easier I used a breadboard to connect the circuits.
+To make things a little bit easier I used a breadboard to connect the circuits.

 #### Steps